-Activity Rule Standards/Terms/Conditions Classification Notification Control/Discretion Policy Reference within 300 metres of the flare or incinerator point at the time this Plan became operative or the time the activity was first established, whichever was the the earlier, who have not otherwise given written approval for the activity.
-For the avoidance of doubt, a written approval given by an owner or occupier when an activity was first established shall remain applicable to, and be deemed to also be written approval for that activity, if the following conditions are met: (a) a new consent is being applied for to replace or renew an existing consent; and (b) the nature, scale and extent of the activity and its effects (other than duration of flaring) are the same as or less than that authorised by the existing consent being replaced or renewed; and (c) the approval states that it is given irrespective of the duration of the flaring activity. n) o) p) Payment of financial contributions Discharges of contaminants to air from gas treatment or production plants 11 All discharges from gas treatment or production plants a) Flare or incinerator point is a distance equal to or greater than 300 metres from any dwelling house Controlled b) c) d) Duration of consent Duration of flaring or other emissions The material to be flared Imposition of limits on or relating to discharge or ambient concentrations of contaminants, or on or relating to mass discharge rates Best practicable option to prevent or minimise any adverse effects on the environment 1.1, 1.2, 1.3, 2.1, 2.3, 2.4, 2.5, 2.6, 2.7, 3.1, 3.2, 4.1, 4.2, 4.3
+Activity Rule Standards/Terms/Conditions Classification Notification Control/Discretion Policy Reference Dispharace of contaminants to air.
+11 a) Flare or incinerator point is a distance equal to Controlled within 300 metres of the flare or incinerator point at the time this Plan became operative or the time the activity was first established 30 , whichever was the the earlier, who have not otherwise given written approval for the activity.
+For the avoidance of doubt, a written approval given by an owner or occupier when an activity was first established shall remain applicable to, and be deemed to also be written approval for, the re-consenting of that activity, if the following conditions are met: (a) a new consent is being applied for to replace or renew an existing consent; and (b) the nature, scale and extent of the activity and its effects (other than duration of flaring) are the same as or less than that authorised by the existing consent being replaced or renewed; and (c) the approval states that it is given irrespective of the duration of the flaring activity. l) m) o) p) Recording of flare usages and smoke emissions Oil recovery requirements Visual effects, loss of amenity value of air, chronic or acute human health effects, soiling or damage to property, odour, annoyance and offensiveness, effects on ecosystems, plants and animals and effects on areas identified in Policy 2.3 Monitoring and information Contingency measures and investigations, remediation and response procedures for non- routine discharge events and complaints Review of the conditions of consent and the timing and purpose of the review Payment of administrative charges Payment of financial contributions Duration of consent 1.1, 1.2, 1.3, Discharges of contaminants to air from gas treatment or production plants 31 All discharges from gas treatment or production plants a) Flare or incinerator point is a distance equal to or greater than 300 metres from any dwelling house Controlled b) c) d) Duration of flaring or other emissions The material to be flared Imposition of limits on or relating to discharge or 2.1, 2.3, 2.4, 2.5, 2.6, 2.7, 3.1, 3.2, 4.1, 4.2, 4.3

-&lt;sup>30 'Activity first established' means the date an air discharge consent was first issued by the Taranaki Regional Council for the activity.
-Excludes any activities associated with plant establishment, such as earthworks and the installation of structures, buildings and equipment.
+^{30 &#}x27;Activity first established' means the date an air discharge consent was first issued by the Taranaki Regional Council for the activity.
+31 Excludes any activities associated with plant establishment, such as earthworks and the installation of structures, buildings and equipment.